Color Wheel: the Tertiary Colors

 - Blue-green: mix equal parts of blue and green

-Tones are created when gray is added to colors, resuting in colors that are less intense versions of their pure versions.
+- Tones are created when gray is added to colors, resulting in colors that are less intense versions of their pure versions.